rtCamp/rt-report-automation/README.md

-# 🚀 RT Report Automation
+# 🚀 rt Report Automation

-A microservice to automate the generation and distribution of RT reports.
+A microservice to automate the generation and distribution of rt reports.

 ---